yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 reach our point.
 Such paths can be either direct, or include one or more bounces from objects in the scene.
 However, we are often interested in light reaching just a few select points in space, like the chip of our digital camera.
 Compared to all the places the light can go, light rays have only a miniscule chance of reaching the points we are interested in, directly or via bounces.
-We would have to shoot a lot of rays from light sources for them to trickle down to our measurement points in sufficient quantities.
+In other words, we would have to shoot a lot of rays from light sources for them to trickle down to our measurement points in sufficient quantities.

 (XXX: Picture)

 Instead, we lean on laws of the universe regarding (the absence of) the arrow of time for the behavior of particles.
-If we were shown a movie of elementary particles moving through space, sometimes colliding with each other, we would have a hard time telling whether the movie is playing forward or backward.
+If we were shown a movie of elementary particles moving through space, perhaps sometimes colliding with each other, we would have a hard time telling, whether the movie is playing forward or backward.
 This is because it is impossible to tell - they follow the same rules whether they are moving forward or backward in time, and it is only possible to discern the direction of time once we have a large number of particles and probability enters the picture, pushing particles towards states with high entropy [probability].
 For us, this means that if we have a path between a measurement point and a light source, a photon could have taken that exact path in both directions [oversimplification].

 [probability]: The fundamental laws for particles do not change when there's many of them.
 The probabilistic behavior arises from our inability to keep track large data, leading us to reason